Lu Wenfu: Life

 In December 1978, Lu became the managing editor of Suzhou magazine.
 It's during the Deng Xiaoping reform era that he started his second career as a writer.
-The works reflected on the unsettled and thought-provoking memories of modern history:"Poverty, backwardness, hardship, chaos: these are not necessarily obstacles to literature.
+The works reflected on his memories of modern history:"Poverty, backwardness, hardship, chaos: these are not necessarily obstacles to literature.
 Material wealth is not the same as spiritual wealth."

-Shortly after the novel Gourmet was published in 1988, Lu opened a restaurant, The Old Suzhou Gourmet House, serving exquisite, traditional Suzhou cuisine, as a way to realize his ideal of good food.
-Therefore, Lu Wenfu was known in Chinese literary circles for his catering business, as an authentic gourmet both in name and fact.
+Shortly after the novel Gourmet was published in 1988, Lu opened a restaurant, The Old Suzhou Gourmet House, serving Suzhou cuisine.

 On July 9, 2005, Lu Wenfu died of emphysema, at the age of 78.